 – Some people may struggle to believe what you’re saying.

 A direct tone is usually used in writing when the writer directly expresses what they are thinking.
 The text is written with a straightforward attitude without any sugar-coating or careful phrasing.
-The tone can appear to be honest, blunt, and straightforward, at times making the reader feel that they are being spoken to personally by someone who perhaps looks down on them because of their failures or lack of knowledge.

 Examples of sentences with a direct tone include: